Ranj247/MS-2_Visit-New-Zealand/README.md

 ## Testing

+- Test carried on the **Navbar link** which appears on the left of the menu bar to ensure it points to the Home page.
+- Test carried on the **Home, Why New Zealand? and Contact Us** pages in menu bar to ensure it points to correct page.
+- Test carried on the **Social Media icons** in the Footer to ensure the specific link opens the correct pages, and in the new tab.
+- Test carried on the **Send** button on Contact page without filling any information to ensure that the error displays under the text box displaying 'Please fill out this field'.
+- Test carried on the **Email** input box by entering an invalid email address to ensure that an error displays under the text box displaying 'Please include an @ in the email address'.
+- Test carried on the **Emailjs** functionality by filling the contact form and clicking submit to ensure that the message is sent by receiving the alert message for successful submission of the message.

 - After passing the JavaScript code from the maps.js through the JavaScript code validator [JSHint](https://jshint.com/), one of the warnings appears is:
 1. Two unused variables appeared